ZakhwanAnuar/Writeup-picoCTf-/README.md

 #

 ### Bitlocker 2
-hey actually give two files:
+They actually give two files:
 **`Bitlocker-2.dd`** and **`memdump.mem.gz`**.

 At first I was like: